-Ricardo Andrade Amaro is a partner at Morais Leitão and is part of the corporate, M&A, capital markets team and energy law team.
+Ricardo Andrade Amaro is a partner at Morais Leitão.
+He is head of a corporate team and is member of the energy law team.

 He is a lawyer with great experience in corporate and commercial law, securities law, as well as in energy law.
 Ricardo has, inter alia, acted as legal advisor in the setting up of the first private equity fund in Portugal exclusively dedicated to the recovery of companies (turnaround fund), which is currently the largest Portuguese private equity fund.